Michel-Ange auxiliary building

 As part of the Blue line project, this worksite involves building a new operational infrastructure required to operate the métro.

-Start of work: Preparatory work started on April 28, and excavation phase will begin in late may 2025.
+Start of work: Preparatory work started on April 28, and excavation phase began in mid-May 2025.

 Description of the work: New building construction.